 Posted on February 1, 2021 by Travis Peterson

 It’s NADA time again!
-While this year’s show may look different, it still is the best opportunity to discover and explore technology solutions to successfully run your business.
+While this year’s show may look different, it still is the best opportunity to discover and explore digital document management solutions to successfully run your business.

 Every dealer’s “must learn more” list should include digital document management technology.
 The auto industry produces a lot of paper.
 All those documents take up valuable office space, and/or cost you money to store off-site.
 Digging through boxes to find a deal jacket or repair record wastes employee time.